The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Coboundaries and integrality

 By construction, $W_0(K) = W_0(K_0) \cup_\phi(\cup_{i=1}^s h^{2n}_i)$ is obtained from the trivial thickening of $K_0$ by attaching $s$ $2n$-handles $h^{2n}_i \cong D^{2n} \times D^{2n}$ along a framed embedding

-where we attach one handle for each element of a basis of $\fgp$, which we assume has rank~$s$.
+where we attach one handle for each element of a basis of $G^{2n}$, which we assume has rank~$s$.
 Now by \cite[Lemma 1]{wall62}, every even symmetric bilinear form $l$ is realised as the intersection form of handlebody $W_l = D^{4n} \cup_{\phi_0}(\cup_{i=1}^s h^{2n}_{0j})$ which is obtained by attaching $2n$-handles $h^{2n}_{0i}$ along a framed embedding

-We take $W_l$ to have the intersection form $(\fgp, \lambda_1)$.
+We take $W_l$ to have the intersection form $(G^{2n}, \lambda)$.
 Fixing an embedding $D^{4n-1} \hookrightarrow \del W_0(K_0)$ disjoint from ${\rm Im}(\phi)$, we then form the framed embedding $\phi' = \phi + \phi_0$ by tubing together the components of $\phi$ and $\phi_0$.
 We define

 to be the manifold obtained by attaching $2n$-handles to $W_0(K_0)$ along $\phi'$.
-Since ${\rm Im}(\phi_0) \subset D^{4n-1}$, $W = W(F, \fgp, \icsq_1, \lambda_1)$ has that same homotopy type as $W_0(K)$ and hence the same cup-product structure.
+Since ${\rm Im}(\phi_0) \subset D^{4n-1}$, $W = W(G^{n*}, \lambda)$ has that same homotopy type as $W_0(K)$ and hence the same cup-product structure.
 On the other hand, the intersection form of $W$ is identified with the intersection form of $W_l$ which is the intersection form required for Lemma \ref{lem:realiseW}.
-This completes the proof of Lemma \ref{lem:realiseW}.
+This completes the proof of Lemma \ref{lem:realiseW} (and hence of Theorem \ref{thm:realiseMM}).